gdamaskos/gdamaskos/README.md

 <img align="right" src="https://thumbs.gfycat.com/PointedFrequentImperatorangel-size_restricted.gif">

+I am a resourceful Software Engineer who transformed into a Site Reliability Engineer.
+After my employment with Dutch institutes which empowered many researchers in Life Sciences, I shifted my focus to private sector with the aim to keep making positive impact.
-Software Engineer that turned into Site Reliability Engineer.
-I enjoy setting up, configuring and maintaining a healthy Kubernetes Linux ecosystem leveraging Infrastructure-as-Code tools.

-Currently, I am expanding my skills in cloud management and configuration using Terraform.
+I enjoy setting up, configuring and maintaining a healthy Kubernetes/Linux ecosystem leveraging Infrastructure-as-Code tools.
+Currently, I am expanding my skills in cloud infrastructure management and configuration using Terraform.

-Previously, I reorganized crystallography research results in a Linux database server and developed a user friendly web application to make the data publicly available.
+I see myself as a well organized team player who takes responsibility for his work.
 <br>
-I am a well organized team player who takes responsibility for his work.

-I have a background in Neuroscience and keep track of the new advances in the field.

 My dream is to take part in shaping the future of free software and actively support digital liberties community.
 <br><br>
 🎓 Master's Degree in Informatics for Life Sciences – Neuroinformatics, 9.5/10